glebkema/jquery-stylize-select/README.md

-# jQuery Custom Select Plugin
+# jQuery Stylize Select Plugin

 The drop-down list for the select field itself is almost not styled.
 This plugin adds blocks around it and creates the necessary event handlers.
 So you can stylize the look of these blocks using the CSS.
 The plugin simplifies website development.